 Where to Buy a New Kitchen

-Whilst the most obvious way to buy a new kitchen is to head to your nearest kitchen showroom, there are other options – some of which can be more suited to those designing a new kitchen on a budget.
+The most obvious way to buy a new kitchen is to head to your nearest kitchen showroom, however it is important to remember that there are other options – some of which can be more suited to those designing a cheap kitchen.

 Some people choose to mix and match where they purchase their kitchen.
 You might, for example, opt to buy cheaper, standard unit carcasses from an online retailer, DIY warehouse or builders' merchants, before heading to a kitchen specialist for the unit doors – try Naked Doors and Plykea.
 You could also buy worktops separately, along with knobs and handles.